Wednesday, 7 September 2022

 You must act against the debtor within six years from the date on which the debt arose.
 After that you may find that your claim is ‘statute barred’, that is, out of time.

-If you do have to start proceedings in court, your solicitor will advise you about which is the right court to go to.
-If your dispute is in the ACT, you will go to one of the following courts.
+If you do have to start proceedings, your solicitor will advise you about which is the right court or tribunal to go to.
+If your dispute is in the ACT, you will go to one of the following:

 ACT Civil and Administrative Tribunal (ACAT) — If the debt is up to $25,000 you will usually start proceedings in ACAT.
 If you act for yourself, the staff of ACAT will assist you to issue a claim.
 In most cases no legal costs are awarded to either party in ACAT.
 ACAT seeks to resolve matters in an informal way and will call the parties in for a conference to try to settle the dispute before a case goes to hearing.